-For decorating, you can get ready additives such as dye, fragrance oils, even flower petals etc. Get a paper or plastic cup or jar too with a digital scale mainly for measuring wax.
+For decorating, you can get ready candle additives such as candle dye, candle fragrance oils, even flower petals etc. Get a paper or plastic cup or jar too with a digital scale mainly for measuring wax.
 A rubber spatula will be useful to stir your wax but a thermometer can substitute for this.
 Candle making can get very messy, so, keep your cleaning materials (paper towels etc.) close for use when the work is done.

 Having gone over the materials needed, I will take you into the candle making process, step by step.
 Each stage is important.
 While candle making is not the hardest of projects, missing a step can really mess up your work.
-The two main types of candles are the container candles and the pillar candles, made using molds.
+The two main types of candles are the container candles and the pillar candles, made using candle molds.
 The processes of making both types are similar and both are explained.

 Make use of a flat surface such as a table.
 To avoid making it messy, cover the surface with old newspapers or paper towels.
 Make sure all your materials are ready at this point.
 When you are ready, measure your wax.
 You will need approximately double the amount it takes to fill your container.

-Melting the Wax
+Melting Candle Wax

 Pour a little amount of water in the lower pan of your double boiler and pour your measured wax in the pan above.
 Turn up the heat and let it melt.
 This should not take more than 10 to 15 minutes.
 Use your spatula (or thermometer) to stir gently as it melts.
 It should be totally transparent when it melts and its temperature should be around 160 degrees Fahrenheit.